xinyaocse/EchoLLM_Code/README.md

 - ​​Launch mmWave Studio​​ and select the correct ​​serial port​​.
 - Run the initialization scripts until ​​"SUCCESS"​​ is displayed.

-- ​Note:​​ Ensure that the path to the radar configuration file is correctly specified in the script.
+​Note:​​ Ensure that the path to the radar configuration file is correctly specified in the script.

-You can ​​customize the Lua script​​s to modify radar configuration parameters according to your specific requirements.
+You can ​​customize the Lua script​​ to modify radar configuration parameters according to your specific requirements.

 ### Verification